lanesky/kubernetes-walk-through/docs/02-ha-kuberntes-cluster.md

 ## Join the second control plane node with kubeadm

-Login to the second control plane node.
+Log in to the second control plane node.

 ```
 gcloud compute ssh controller-1
 ```

 Run the control-plane node join method.
-Replace with below script with the actual result mentioned above.
+Replace the below script with the actual result mentioned above.

 ```
 sudo kubeadm join sudo kubeadm join <refer to above for control-plane join method>